RigsOfRods/docs.rigsofrods.org/vehicle-creation/suspension.md

 Liftable axles have been implemented in a couple of ways in RoR.

+### Example 1

 ![liftaxle](/images/softbody-suspension-liftable-axle-diagram.jpg)

-**Method1**: Creating a basic liftable axle is as easy as replacing part of the supporting beams with commands.
+Creating a basic liftable axle is as easy as replacing part of the supporting beams with commands.
 Note that if your commands are too long/too short, your shocks will break.
-In the picture to the right, the commands lift the node that the shock is attached to, effectively moving the axle.
+In the picture above, the commands lift the node that the shock is attached to, effectively moving the axle.

 <div style="clear: both; margin-bottom: 10px;"></div>

-![liftaxle2](/images/softbody-suspension-liftable-axle.jpg)
+### Example 2

-**Method2**: Another way of accomplishing this same concept without stressing the axles is to lift the shocks, instead of the wheel.
+Another way of accomplishing this same concept without stressing the axles is to lift the shocks, instead of the wheel.
 The commands will lift the shock and, consequently, the wheel will travel with the shock thus lifting the axle without stressing the shocks.
 This allows you to have very stiff shocks without fear of breaking.

-Top: axle lowered.
-Bottom:Axle raised. <span style="color:#191985">Blue: A-arms.</span>
-<span style="color:#19ac58">Green: A arm to connect shocks and commands (Shocks are on outside, commands on inside)</span>.
+![liftaxle2](/images/softbody-suspension-liftable-axle.jpg)

 [Example truck](/download/suspension-demo-lifter-axle-low-stress.truck)

-<div style="clear: both; margin-bottom: 10px;"></div>
+- Top image: Axle lowered.
+- Bottom image: Axle raised.
+- <span style="color:#191985">Blue: A-arms.</span>
+- <span style="color:#19ac58">Green: A arm to connect shocks and commands (Shocks are on outside, commands on inside)</span>.